changjiashuai/Boot/README.md

 ## Let me know!

-We’d be really happy if you sent me links to your projects where you use our component.
+I'd be really happy if you sent me links to your projects where you use our component.
 Just send an email to changjiashuai@gmail.com And do let me know if you have any questions or suggestion regarding the libs.

 ## License